weberbox/PiFire-Android/README.md

 ## A native Android app for the PiFire smoker project

 ### Introduction
 This app was created to work with the PiFire smoker project.
 I wanted a native Android app to control my smoker using the awesome PiFire project so I created this.

+**Note:** I am not a developer by trade and this is just a hobby for me.
+While I try my best to keep the app stable you may find bugs or experience a crash.
+If you see something in the code that could be done better please let me know, I am always willing to learn more.

 ## Screenshots
 Dashboard | History | Event Log | Pellet Manager